 How to install Risksheet into existing project (Drive pilot)

-This page describes how to setup your own Risksheet template based on the Pilot drive demo project.
+This article describes how to set up your own Risksheet template based on the Drive Pilot Demo Project.

-You can create a project based on the “Drive Pilot” template to reproduce exactly these steps or just use information from this article for your own project needs.
+You can create a project based on the "Drive Pilot" template to reproduce exactly these steps, or you can use the information from this article for your own project needs.

-It does not need to be called "risk", you refer to the risk item type in "risksheet.json" dataTypes section;
+• It does not need to be called "risk", you refer to the risk item type in the "risksheet.json" dataTypes section

-• it does not need to be called like this, you can adjust the id of the document type in Administration > Configuration properties:
+• It does not need to be called like this; you can adjust the id of the document type in the Configuration Properties nextedy.risksheet.riskDocumentType=riskSpecification

 nextedy.risksheet.riskDocumentType=(softwareReqSpecification riskSpecification)

-• the risksheet product is imported into Polarion UI as a so called "Topic";
+1. The Risksheet product is imported into Polarion UI as a so-called "Topic"

-• Open the Topics configuration: Administration> Portal > Topic;
+2. Open the Topics configuration: Administration > Portal > Topic

-• Go to the Risk topic and create a LiveDoc document, that we will use as a template for the Risksheet.
+1. Open the space where you plan to store your Risksheets and create a LiveDoc that we will use as a template

 After that, you will see this template field on the right side of your LiveDoc under the Document properties.

-• The Risksheet configuration is stored in a Risksheet document that is used as a template, and duplicated when you click "Create new Blank Risk analysis" from a Risksheet topic ;
+The Risksheet configuration is stored in a Risksheet document that is used as a template and duplicated when you click

 nextedy.risksheet.risksheetTemplatePath=Risks/Risk Analysis

-• BTW, you can have multiple risksheet templates and configurations, just enter a comma-separated list of document paths into the property nextedy.risksheet.risksheetTemplatePath
+You can even have multiple Risksheet templates, enter a comma-separated list of document paths into the property: nextedy.risksheet.risksheetTemplatePath=Risks/Risk Analysis,Risks/Risk Specification

 Was this article helpful?